A word from August, the Les Vides Anges nose (not an insult)

-It’s fascinating to be a perfumer these days.
+It’s fascinating to be a perfumer (a nose in technical terms) these days.
 Customers are so well informed that when they ask a question, it’s quite detailed.
 The natural questions are about materials.
 Customers know their Javanol from their Ambroxan.
 The more difficult question is always why we choose to do what we do.
 Not only the philosophy behind our creations but also our choice to do limited-run.

 Now I can easily say that I just get bored and end it here, but there’s more to it than that.
 It all started in 2015.

 Although Les Vides Anges existed as a name we used for our art collective since the late 1990s, we only started to create fragrances five years ago.
-I was working as a photojournalist while Lucien — who spent most of his life with a spray can in his hands — had just finished a stint apprenticing for a German perfumer we met while working in Berlin.
+I was working as a photojournalist while Lucien — who as part of the LVA art collective spent most of his life with a spray can in his hands — had just finished a stint apprenticing for a German perfumer we met while working in Berlin.
 I didn’t join in at first, but it didn’t take long for Les Vides Anges to transform from art crew to perfume.

 His first contracts were all industrial fragrances.
 Not dull but less than challenging.
 Soon after that, he got calls to do bespoke perfumes for individuals.
 This is where things get interesting.
 I decided to join in.

-The people who order a custom perfume know what they want — ingredients, accord progression, etc. We started developing formulas that pushed past the monotony of designer perfume.
+The people who order a custom perfume know what they want — ingredients, accord progression, etc. I started developing formulas that pushed past the monotony of designer perfume.
 With each new niche perfume came the seeds for other fragrances.
-We went down the rabbit hole.
+I went down the rabbit hole.

 By 2018, we were turning in circles.
-Although we had, and still have, a steady stream of industrial and custom fragrances to work on, we had books and books of formulas.
-We decided to test the waters with la 1e.
+Lucien moved on to other things and I took over La Maison LVA.
+Although I had, and still have, a steady stream of industrial and custom fragrances to work on, I had books and books of formulas.
+I decided to test the waters with la 1e.
 We sold out quickly and put out more.
-But we didn’t want to create a couple of perfumes and sit back.
+But I didn’t want to create a couple of perfumes and sit back.
 So I suggested a hurdle.
-Something that would keep us going while keeping customers coming back.
+Something that would keep Les Vides Anges going while keeping customers coming back.